sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/clickhouse.md

 ## Datasets

-ClickHouse does not support multiple datasets in one database; dlt relies on datasets to exist for multiple reasons.
+ClickHouse does not support multiple datasets in one database; data_load_tool relies on datasets to exist for multiple reasons.
-To make ClickHouse work with `dlt`, tables generated by `dlt` in your ClickHouse database will have their names prefixed with the dataset name, separated by the configurable `dataset_table_separator`.
+To make ClickHouse work with `data_load_tool`, tables generated by `data_load_tool` in your ClickHouse database will have their names prefixed with the dataset name, separated by the configurable `dataset_table_separator`.
-Additionally, a special sentinel table that doesn't contain any data will be created, so dlt knows which virtual datasets already exist in a clickhouse destination.
+Additionally, a special sentinel table that doesn't contain any data will be created, so data_load_tool knows which virtual datasets already exist in a clickhouse destination.

 :::tip
 `dataset_name` is optional for ClickHouse.
-When skipped `dlt` will create all tables without prefix.
+When skipped `data_load_tool` will create all tables without prefix.
 Note that staging dataset tables will still be prefixed with `_staging` (or other name that you configure).
 :::